 Why your job ad is your most important recruiting tool

-Most applicants first encounter your company through an online job ad.
-It’s your business card – and that first impression matters.
+Despite social media ads, videos and sophisticated recruiting funnels, one thing still holds true: Most applicants first encounter your company through an online job ad.
+If they don’t find what they are looking for (or if the information fails to convince them) they often drop out of the process early.
+This is exactly why a job posting remains your calling card and a central channel for employer branding.
+A strong job ad deepens initial interest, provides clarity and forms the basis for a well-informed application decision.
 In times of talent shortages, mobile-first usage, and high comparability, a well-written ad becomes a key recruiting skill.
 With a thoughtful job ad, you not only attract the right candidates, but also boost your employer brand and save time and effort in the recruitment process.
 This article guides you through each step.

 1. Define your target profile and responsibilities